dotbitHQ/dotbithq.github.io/technical-details/registration-process.md

 Yes!

-The sub-account function is online and in the testing phase.
-To enable sub-account during the testing phase, whitelist registration is required.
-If you want to apply for the whitelist to experience the sub-account function, please send an email to: [supermancy@did.id](supermancy@did.id).
+The SubDID function is online and in the testing phase.
+To enable SubDID during the testing phase, whitelist registration is required.
+If you want to apply for the whitelist to experience the SubDID function, please email: [melissa@did.id](melissa@did.id).

 After activation, SubDID can be issued on your account data page [data.did.id](https://data.did.id).